-In all the MC simulations, $\pizero$ from short-lived particles that decay within \SI{1}{\meter} from IP1, e.g. $\eta$, $\rho$, $\omega$, etc. ($\lesssim \SI{10}{\percent}$ for each relative to all $\pizero$), are accounted for consistently with the treatment of the experimental data.
-The \SI{145}{\micro\radian} beam crossing angle is also taken into account only in $\pp$ collisions at $\sqs=\tev{2.76}$ and $\pPb$ collisions at $\snn=\tev{5.02}$.
+In all of the MC simulations, the $\pizero$s from short-lived particles that decay within \SI{1}{\meter} of IP1, e.g. $\eta$, $\rho$, $\omega$, etc. ($\lesssim\SI{10}{\percent}$ for each relative to all $\pizero$s), are accounted for consistently in the treatment of LHCf data.
+The \SI{145}{\micro\radian} beam crossing half angle is also taken into account for $\pp$ collisions at $\sqs=\tev{2.76}$ and for $\pPb$ collisions at $\snn=\tev{5.02}$.